 2. If your Adjusted Gross Income (as defined on IRS Form 1040) is less than $150,000 and you actively participate in the management of the property (approve repairs and new tenants, write checks, make management decisions, etc.), you can deduct up to $25,000 ($12,500 if married filing separately) in net losses each year from your ordinary income (wages, tips, etc. as defined by the IRS on Form 1040).
 (If your AGI is more than $100,000, the $25,000 is gradually phased out so that, by the time the AGI is $150,000, the amount of passive net losses that can be deducted from ordinary income is reduced to "0.")

 Transferring rental real estate to your living trust does not affect the way you handle these losses while you are living.
 However, if you are currently allowed to deduct up to $25,000 in net losses from your ordinary income, these losses may be handled differently after you (and your spouse) die.

 If You Suspect the Property is Contaminated

-You can still put contaminated property in your living trust but the trustee can personally be responsible for any clean up.
+You can still put contaminated property in your living trust but the trustee can personally be responsible for any cleanup.
 If you are your own trustee, this won't affect you because you are already responsible.
-But, remember, if the clean up is not complete by the time your successor trustee steps in, he/she (and, ultimately, your beneficiaries) can also be liable.
+But, remember, if the clean up is not completed by the time your successor trustee steps in, he/she (and, ultimately, your beneficiaries) can also be liable.
 If you suspect that property you own may be contaminated, make sure you tell your attorney before you transfer the property to your trust.